-Crossrail, together with Network Rail and Transport for London (TfL), are working on Heathrow Airport to prepare for the start of the Elizabeth line services.
+Crossrail, Network Rail and Transport for London (TfL), have worked together at the Heathrow Airport stations to prepare for the start of Elizabeth line services.

 The new Elizabeth line services will significantly improve links between Heathrow and a number of central London destinations, including the West End, the City and Canary Wharf.